jongstra/gvb_scraper/README.md

 #### Create a local virtual Python environment:
 	virtualenv --python=$(which python3) venv

-#### Activate the local environment (do this everytime you want to run the code) using the following statement:
+#### Activate the virtual environment using the following statement:
 	source venv/bin/activate

 #### Install some Linux packages in this virtual environment using apt (to be able to install and use psycopg2):